Vibration at Work Regulations 2005 - why is it relevant to FM?

 • Provide information and training to employees.

 Where EAV is likely to be exceeded, you should reduce exposure to the lowest reasonably practicable level and introduce health surveillance.
-Where ELV is concerned, ensure that your employees are not exposed above the ELV and take immediate action to prevent recurrence.
+Where the ELV is concerned, ensure that your employees are not exposed above the ELV and take immediate action to prevent recurrence.

 HAV is caused by the use of hand-held power tools and can cause significant ill health.
-ELV should limit the worst exposure and will affect a significant number of workers.
+The ELV should limit the worst exposure and will affect a significant number of workers.
 Work process changes will usually be needed to minimise exposure.

 HAV Risk Assessment – Employer’s duties

-An HAV risk assessment must look for evidence of risk and solutions, and include exposure assessments to identify the levels involved.
+A HAV risk assessment must look for evidence of risk and solutions, and include exposure assessments to identify the levels involved.
 Vibration information is becoming available from manufacturers and information is also available from other studies and sources, as well as workplace measurements.
 Rule of thumb for some tools:

 • Rotary tools EAV is one hour and ELV is four hours (But this could be less than one hour for some tools).